Mercereau History, Family Crest & Coats of Arms

 Amongst the many titles and lands they were awarded for their contributions to the King were de Beauepas, du Collenu, de L'Ecluse, de Maisoncelle, de Richemont, du Mas, de Malaval and de Touville, several of which were for their lands and estates in both Normandy and Bretagne.

-Important Dates for the Mercereau family
+Early History of the Mercereau family

 This web page shows only a small excerpt of our Mercereau research.
 Another 46 words (3 lines of text) covering the years 1300, 1400, 1497, 1608, 1734, 1689 and 1760 are included under the topic Early Mercereau History in all our PDF Extended History products and printed products wherever possible.